Additional reading about pin types in general: Electrical type of schematic symbol pins

 A good explanation about power symbols can be found in this stackexchange answer by @Seth_h

-This one ERC error throws off many new KiCad users.
-This problem is typically easily solved by adding a “PWR_FLAG” symbol to the schematic.
+The later is the most likely cause for new users.
+This means the problem is typically easily solved by adding a “PWR_FLAG” symbol to the schematic.
 An examination of the Electrical Type assigned to the symbols pins will explain why KiCad has PWR_FLAGs.

 Here is a simple schematic using two devices without the PWR_FLAG symbol that passes the ERC without error.